mlswg/mls-extensions/draft-ietf-mls-extensions.md

 `application_content` is interpreted as the first MediaType specified in `required_media_types`.

+## Last resort KeyPackages

+Type: KeyPackage extension

+### Description

+MLS requires that clients pre-publish KeyPackages s.t. other clients can add them to groups asynchronously.
+Since KeyPackages SHOULD NOT be re-used, the Delivery Service that provides KeyPackages to other clients will likely delete (or mark as used) KeyPackages after they were retrieved by other clients.
+This can lead to a situation, where the Delivery Service runs out of KeyPackages, upon which it can either deny requests for KeyPackages, or start re-using one or more KeyPackages.

+The LastResort KeyPackage extension defined in this document allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used multiple times.

+Marking such KeyPackages specifically has a number of advantages:

+* Clients can make policy decisions based on the fact that a KeyPackage is a last-resort KeyPackage.
+For example, they can disallow adding a new group member with such a KeyPackage.
+* Clients that pre-publish KeyPackages can signal to the server which KeyPackage(s) are meant to be used as last resort KeyPackages.
+Such KeyPackages could support specific ciphersuites or contain additional extensions.

+### Format

+The purpose of the extension is simply to mark a given KeyPackage, which means it has to carry no additional data.

+As a result, a LastResort Extension only carries the ExtensionType with an empty `extension_data` field.

 # IANA Considerations

 This document requests the addition of various new values under the heading